djreiss/diffimWriteup/README.md

 ![Subsections of a DECam Zogy image subtraction, including warped and PSF-matched template, science image, and the results of pre-convolved AL subtraction, and the Zogy $S_{corr}$ likelihood image.](_static/fig06.png "figure-6")

+**Timing:** The computation of the Zogy $S_{corr}$ image is roughly 10 to 20% slower than computing the standard Zogy diffim, depending upon whether the spatially varying options are enabled or not.

 ## 2.4.
 Issues, unimplemented aspects, artifacts

 # 3. Spatial variations via `ImageMapReduce`